“Silver 9” [Series 3 electrodes] Micro-Processor Controlled Ionic/Colloidal Silver Generator More accurately stated: EIS Electrically Isolated Silver

 *The Green LED shifting to Red and back every five minutes shows that the SWAP function is in operation

-*When ~10 uS is reached as per Automatic Mode, the Programmed Manual Mode then goes into operation and the Yellow LED will start blinking a countdown sequence according to how many times the button has been pressed.
+*When ~10 uS is reached as per Automatic Mode, the Programed Manual Mode then goes into operation and the Yellow LED will start blinking a countdown sequence according to how many times the button has been pressed.
 Each blink represents 1 hour of process time to go.

 You may add time at any time the generator is running.

-*How long it takes to reach 10 uS and go into Programmed Manual Mode depends on water quality and volume of water.
+*How long it takes to reach 10 uS and go into Programed Manual Mode depends on water quality and volume of water.
 [Very pure water makes that time span QUITE LONG, while using bad water that already has 10 uS conductivity, it can be almost instant.
 If that time span is less than 3 seconds, you must do the programming before introducing the electrodes to the water ]

 ****Whatever conductivity the water already has subtracts from how much was added **as Silver**